Mean encounter times for multiple random walkers on networks: Mean first-encounter times for synchronous random walkers

-In Fig.~\ref{Fig_5} we analyze $\tau(i,j;R)$ for $R=1,2,\ldots, 5$ synchronous normal random walkers on different network topologies.
+Here, $N$ is the number of nodes in the network and $\left\langle T(i\ldots i;j\ldots j)\right\rangle$ is obtained using Eq.~(\ref{TijSpect}). \\[2mm] In Fig.~\ref{Fig_6} we analyze $\tau(i,j;R)$ for $R=1,2,\ldots, 5$ synchronous normal random walkers on different network topologies.
 The results are shown as a function of the distance $d_{ij}$ between the initial node $i$, where all the random walkers start, and the node $j$ where they coincide.
-In Figs.~\ref{Fig_5}(a)-(b) we have a linear graph with $N=21$ nodes using two initial conditions.
-In Fig.~\ref{Fig_5}(a) the walkers start at one end of the network; from this node, the agents reach the neighboring node in one step, so that $\tau(i,j;R)=1/N^R$ for $d_{ij}=1$.
+In Figs.~\ref{Fig_6}(a)-(b) we have a linear graph with $N=21$ nodes using two initial conditions.
+In Fig.~\ref{Fig_6}(a) the walkers start at one end of the network; from this node, the agents reach the neighboring node in one step, so that $\tau(i,j;R)=1/N^R$ for $d_{ij}=1$.
 For $1<d_{ij}<20$ we see how $\tau(i,j;R)$ increases, with a maximum when they coincide at the opposite end of the line.

-In Fig.~\ref{Fig_5}(b) we explore the same linear graph, but now choosing the initial node at the center of the network; the results show that the encounter times differ significantly with the change of the initial condition.

-In Fig.~\ref{Fig_5}(c) we analyze a ring with $N=21$ nodes.
-In this regular structure the stationary distribution for each random walker is $P_i^\infty=1/N$ and the time required to re-encounter in the initial node gives $\tau(i,j;R)=1$; other results for this case can be explored analytically using the approach of circulant matrices presented before for L\'evy flights on rings.